beno/xarango/README.md

 # Xarango

-Elixir client library for ArangoDB.
+Elixir client library for [ArangoDB](https://www.arangodb.com).

+Xarango has a low level API that maps directly to the Arango REST API.

 ## Usage